Soviet submarine A-3

+Soviet submarine A-3, previously called AG-25 and Marksist (Марксист), was an American Holland-class submarine delivered to Russia just before the end of World War I and later commissioned into the Soviet Navy in 1922.
+It served in World War II and was lost at sea with all hands.

 Construction

 AG-25 was ordered on 14 September 1916 by the Soviet Navy.
 She was constructed in 1922 as part of the A (AG) Class along with her four sister submarines at the Associated Factories And Shipyards Of Nikolayev shipyard.
 AG stands for Amerikansky Golland (American, Holland design).
 She was launched on 5 April 1922 and was completed on 24 May 1922.
 The ship was 46 m long and was assessed at 520 t when submerged.
 The engine was rated at 960 nhp when surfaced.
 She was also renamed a number of times to AG-25 im. tov.
 Trotskogo, PL-18 and Marxist before she gained name A-3.